ohira-s/PicoFM_Synth/Doc/SoundMaking.md

 #### 2-2-3.
 LEVL

 You can edit the output level of the oscillator.
 Bigger number, you will get larger output.
-You should make less or equal than 255 for total of the audio output operators.
+When ADJS parameter is OFF, you should make less or equal than 255 for total of the audio output operators.
+Never mind this when ADJS is ON.

 ### 2-3.
 Clarinet Sound
 The following settings is for clarinet sound made by the additive wave synthesis only.